Tien Chiu

 After a long and extremely tedious week of troubleshooting (during which I muttered the words “would look nice as kindling” more than once), I have finally got my new 16-shaft compudobby loom up and running.
 I wound up removing one beam across the bottom front and adjusting the eight back shafts to be 1/2″ lower, and that seems to have solved the Mystery of the Skipping Sheds.
 I wove about 12″ on her this evening in a couple of different patterns and my final sample is now finishing up in the dryer.
 Hopefully tomorrow I should be able to weave my shawl.

 I am considering my next project(s).
 I have one more painted warp (rayon chenille) which I could put on, but I think I am more likely to start weaving linen placemats/napkins as Xmas presents to my family.
 I’ve already ordered some linen yarn from Webs and it should be here by Friday.
-I plan to weave a set of six “sample” placemats for me and Mike, using the different designs I’ve been eyeing, and then weave a set of napkins to get the “bugs” worked out of the weaving.
+I plan to weave a set of six “sample” placemats for me and B., using the different designs I’ve been eyeing, and then weave a set of napkins to get the “bugs” worked out of the weaving.
 This will be a relatively simple project, basically to get used to Lady Di.

 Then I will embark upon a more systematic study of what you can do with a sixteen-shaft loom.
 I’m going to work through Bonnie Inouye’s “Exploring Multishaft Design” again, this time with sixteen shafts and a peg plan to play with – with Bonnie’s help this time.
 She does tutoring for a fee!
 What a fantastic opportunity.
 I want to understand everything about weaving design.
 It should only take me about ninety years to do it. 🙂